dfds/roadmap/RFCs/DFDS-Standard #001 REST API.md

 ### Versioning

 All APIs must be versioned.
-The version must in the header, and be a simple positive whole number prefixed with `v`.
-Higher numbers are newer versions.
+The version must be set as the first element in the URL, and be a single positive whole number prefixed with `v`.
 You must bump the version if there are any breaking changes between releases.

 A breaking change is defined as removing or renaming any fields or resources, or changing the meaning of resource or field.